alvintho/FYP-ProtAbRegressor-Human-Liver/README.md

 # 1. A Multimodal framework for protein abundance prediction in humans

-This project researched on various models and develop a predictive approach in predicting tissue-specific protein abundance in humans with the combination of mRNA and protein features.
-This project utilized integrated human liver tissue expression data and researched various models capabilities by comparing performance metrics to ultimately contributing to inherently more effective mRNA vaccine designs.
-This project focused on incorporating mRNA and protein datasets, traditional machine learning methods for baseline, and deep-learning-based models for performance comparisons.
+This project researched on various models and developed a novel multimodal approach in human tissue protein abundance prediction by combining mRNA and protein features.
+This project utilized human liver tissue expression data (integrated) and evaluated performance metrics from baseline to advanced models to ultimately contributing to inherently more effective mRNA vaccine designs.

 ![alt text](images/multimodal-fusion-system-design.png)

-This project has successfully achieved transfer learning prediction performance of **R² score of 0.5026** in the test partition for protein abundances in human liver tissue with Multimodal LSTM based on sequence & expression features, signifying the ability to capture relevant patterns in the underlying complex biological mechanisms.
+Through transfer learning approaches, the Multimodal LSTM has successfully achieved **R² score performance of 0.5026** on test partition in human liver tissue protein abundances based on sequence & expression features.
+Thus, signifying the ability to capture relevant patterns in the underlying complex biological mechanisms and competitiveness to modern researches.
 The model development followed a systematic progression through multiple approaches:

 - Starting with a simple linear regression baseline (R² = 0.38)
 - Advancing to Random Forest which improved performance (R² = 0.47)